steven-aj/steven-aj.github.io/src/content/terms-of-use.md

 ### **Cookies**
 I do not directly employ the use of cookies.

-Most interactive websites use cookies to let us retrieve the user's details for each visit.
-Cookies are not used by my website to enable the functionality of certain areas to make it easier for people visiting my website.
+Most interactive websites use cookies to allow the retrieval of the user's details for each visit.
+Cookies are not directly used by my website to enable this or similar functionality.
 Some of my affiliate/advertising partners and/or third-party services or libraries may use cookies.

 ### **License**